 Yes, but only specific therapists at Amara offer this enhancement, so please see our staff bio pages to learn more about each practitioner’s style/offerings.
 Hot stone massage is contraindicated for certain clients (including those who are pregnant and those who have low blood pressure).
 For more details and to learn if hot stone massage is right for you, please read our Intake & Disclosures form.

 Yes!
 As part of our inclusive experience, aromatherapy is included with your massage at no extra charge.
-We carry four unique essential oil blends that are made in-house, as well as a full line of single note oils for you to choose from.
+We carry locally made, wildcrafted essential oils from Rootfoot, based in Boulder, CO.
 Essential oil menus are located in the waiting and treatment rooms, just let your therapist know what your preference is.
 In addition to aromatherapy, your massage experience also includes vegan and organic creams/oils, hot steamy towels, Salus muscle relief gel and hot or cold packs (if indicated for treatment) at no additional charge!

 A pre-massage shower is not required, but we do ask that clients use common sense and mindful personal hygiene practices, assuring both yours and the therapist’s comfort during the massage session.
 We ask that clients please not wear excessive perfumes or colognes for their session!
 Thank you!

-It is entirely up to you whether you would like to engage in conversation with your practitioner during your massage.
+Conversation during the massage is generally discouraged.
 Our goal is to keep your session therapeutically focused, allowing you the time and space to de-stress, unwind and feel better.
 Often, we find that clients enjoy and get much more out of their sessions when they take the time to slow down, be mindful of their bodies and truly appreciate and FEEL the work being done.
 Although massage FEELS great, sometimes it is our mind that needs support and nurturing.
 We encourage a whole body wellness approach – if you feel you need further resources, please see our Local Wellness Referrals for info on mental health professionals in Fort Collins.

 When you are face down in the face cradle for more than a few minutes, the pressure placed on the sinuses can often lead to that “stuffed up” feeling.
 Rest assured this will quickly resolve once you turn over or get off the table.
 We also integrate aromatherapy into all of our sessions to assist with keeping the sinus passages clear.